microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationSynchronizationProfileStatus.md

 ```

 ### -LastActivityDateTime
-Represents the time when most recent changes were observed in profile.
+Date and time when most recent changes were observed in the profile.

 ```yaml
 Type: System.DateTime